MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/getting-started/best-practices.md

 }
 ```

-Finally if you use `AcquireTokenForClient` (client credentials) you don't need it to bother of the cache as this method not only stores tokens to the application cache, but it also looks them up and refreshes them if needed (this is the only method interacting with the application token cache: the cache for tokens for the application itself)
+If you use `AcquireTokenForClient` in the client credentials flow, you don't need to worry about the cache as this method not only stores tokens to the application cache, but also looks them up and refreshes them if needed.
+This is the only method interacting with the application token cache, the cache for tokens for the application itself.
-MSAL.NET.